No products in the cart.

 (Recorded packages are available approximately two to three weeks after the seminar is held.)

-FL Board Certified: This program is pending approval for Board Certified CLE in Florida.
+FL Board Certified: This program is approved for 8.5 Florida Board Certified CLE units in Civil Trial through 06/30/2023.

 CA General: This program is approved for 6.5 units of general CLE in California.